mr-c/csc-user-guide/docs/data/sensitive-data/fega_submission.md

 ## Submission process overview
 [![FEGA submission process overview](images/fega/fega_submission_overview.png)](images/fega/fega_submission_overview.png)

-## Step 1: Application form
+## Step 1: Basic information of the submission

 <iframe width="280" height="155" srcdoc="https://www.youtube.com/embed/_w3wUNSg0mQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Submission to the Finnish FEGA service starts with authorization of a person(s) that will represent data owner organization during the submission process.
-The FEGA service will provide customer support only to the named person(s).
+Submission to the Finnish FEGA service starts with contacting the Finnish FEGA helpdesk and providing the basic information of the submission.

-To begin the submission process, please fill in the [application form](./fega-application.docx) with contact information, details about the data submission type and information about the data controller.
-Send the filled form via email to servicedesk@csc.fi (subject: Federated EGA).
+To begin the submission process, please fill in the [basic information form](./fega-application.docx) with contact information, details about the data submission type and information about the data controller, or provide the same information in an email message.
+Send the required information via email to servicedesk@csc.fi (subject: Federated EGA).
 You will receive further instructions.

 !!! note